 The Kerala model

 In just the blink of an eye, tourism was pushed off the cliff after the COVID 19 pandemic.
 The lethal blows of the virus first hit the tourism sector also making it the last to stand and recover.
-But here’s how the state has dealt with the pandemic so far –
+Read our detailed report on “India Travel Report – Mobility after the COVID Pandemic“.
+Here’s how Kerala has dealt with the pandemic so far –

 - In India, Kerala has the highest recovery rate and lowest mortality rate.